iterorganization/IMAS-Validator/docs/source/courses/basic/debug.rst

             $ ids_validator validate 'imas:hdf5?path=ids-validator-course/bad' -f increasing_time

 Sometimes you want to take a closer look at the data when a test fails.
-You can use the (-d, --debug) flag to drop into a debugger console when a test returns an assertion error.
+You can use the (-d, --debug) flag to drop into a python debugger (`pdb <https://docs.python.org/3/library/pdb.html>`_) console when a test returns an assertion error.
-# TODO: more explanation pdb and how to use it
+This gives you access in the terminal to the stack traces and local variables in the code.
+While the documentation shows a lot more functionality, in this case we focus only on the local variables.

 Exercise 2
 ----------